Aerial view of a city with a central historic capitol building surrounded by greenery and modern high-rise buildings on a clear day

 Yielding often works in place of a stoplight when cars are already in motion or when a lane joins another.
 For instance, at stop signs, each driver may expect others to pause and look around, and when someone refuses to yield, it can quickly cause a collision.

-Injuries From A Failure to Yield Crash
+Injuries From a Failure to Yield Crash

 Severe collisions, such as at high speeds and between larger vehicles, can elevate the seriousness of harm, causing traumatic brain injuries or spinal cord damage.
 A knowledgeable attorney could help you document your injuries and gather evidence of how the wreck occurred to help you obtain compensation.